bespoke-silicon-group/hb_starlite/README.md

     $ ./docker/bash.sh registry.sdh.cloud/2019-06-submissions/washingtonsdhph1/hb_starlite

+Or, if you don't have access to the private Docker registry, you can use a publicly hosted version of the Docker image instead:

+    $ ./docker/bash.sh samps/hb_starlite

 You might need root permissions based on your local Docker setup (so try this with `sudo` if it doesn't work without it).

 When you're inside the container, the default directory is `/workspace`, which is a mount of the `hb_starlite` directory on the host.